Cosmology, Decoherence and the Second Law: Entropy increase in quasi de Sitter cosmology

 This expression (calculated in perturbation theory) will break down at late times but in the following we will only make use of the positivity of ${\mathrm{Re}}\, \left[{\cal F}_{k}(\eta,\eta_{0})\right]$ which is expected to hold non-perturbatively.

 Hence

-So it seems that in this set up $\det\mathbf{\Sigma}$ increases without bound for late times and hence the purity appears to go to zero.
-However as pointed out in the paragraph after eqn. \eqref{eq:GaussianEntropy} in the previous subsection, purity at the end of inflation for a CMB mode is small but non-zero.
+So it seems that in this set up $\det\Sigma$ increases without bound for late times and hence the purity appears to go to zero.
+However as pointed out in the paragraph after eqn. \eqref{eq:GaussianEntropy} in the previous subsection, purity at the end of inflation for a CMB mode is small but non-zero\footnote{Of course as pointed out in footnote \ref{etatrelation} since the period of inflation is finite the purity never reaches zero before the end of inflation.}.

 Now consider the time variation of \eqref{eq:GaussianEntropy} at fixed cut-off.

 where the last relation follows from \eqref{eq:detSigmadot2}.
 The total entropy (just considering the $R$ factor in \eqref{eq:Gaussian}) is given by (switching now to continuum k-space),